Nu Skin Review

 It did not go well!

-I Was So Frustrated To Have Invested Full-Time Efforts (More Or Less) For 3 Months And Lots Of Capital And Only Got One Sale!
-Are You Kidding Me?!
+I Was So Frustrated From Having Invested Full-Time In The Nu Skin Business For 3 Months, Plus Lots Of Capital, And I Only Got One Sale!

 Three months seems like a LONG time when trying to promote a business with the same sales pitches over and over and you are not getting through to anybody.

-The typical answer: “Let me think about it” or “No, I do not want to get involved in those pyramid schemes”….and so it went on.
+The typical answer: “Let me think about it” or “No, I do not want to get involved in those pyramid schemes”…, and on and on.

 After months of regular meetings that took time away from loved ones (they were always at night when people had finished their regular jobs), I threw in the towel and gave up.

-Another way of fishing people in, is how they tell you to start small on the side of your regular work.
-This is exactly how they are cashing in money by the monthly subscriptions from people trying to do the business besides their job.
+Well, another way of “fishing people in” is how they tell you to start small on the side of your regular work.
+This is exactly how they are cashing in money by the monthly ADR subscriptions from people trying to do the business as a side-hustle.

 It takes a 100% commitment and a portion of good luck to succeed.
 Nu Skin is using people and is making them believe they can build a business from only buying a few products each month.